Anxiety Management

 Generate a realistic probability of it happening

-• Instead of saying it’s either the perfect outcome, or the worst possible outcome, there is probably several outcomes in between.
+• Instead of saying it’s either the perfect outcome, or the worst possible outcome, there are probably several outcomes in between.

 • Stack rank the outcomes … It’s not fun, but needs to happen.